jasonavecilla/jasonavecilla/README.md

 Embark on a voyage of elegance and innovation with me.
 Let's collaborate to create extraordinary digital experiences that leave an indelible mark on our ever-evolving world. ✨💼

 Contact me now and let's shape the future together! 💌🌍
-- :telescope: I’m working as an English Teacher and Software Engineer, contributing to frontend and backend for building web applications.
+- :telescope: I’m  Full stack Developer, contributing to frontend and backend for building web applications.

 - :seedling: Leading agile team to complete various projects.